You're viewing the Inertia.js v2.0 documentation. Upgrade guide →

 Progress indicators

 Since Inertia requests are made via XHR, there would typically not be a browser loading indicator when navigating from one page to another.
 To solve this, Inertia displays a progress indicator at the top of the page whenever you make an Inertia visit.
+However, asynchronous requests do not show the progress indicator unless explicitly configured.

 Of course, if you prefer, you can disable Inertia's default loading indicator and provide your own custom implementation.
 We'll discuss both approaches below.